CJCrafter/FoliaScheduler/README.md

 you can now schedule tasks on entities, regions, asynchronously, and more!

 ## Features
+* Java 1.8+ (but you will need a JDK of 17+ to shade the Folia compatibility classes!)
 * Folia 1.20+
 * Spigot 1.12.2+ (and *likely* any older version)
 * Paper 1.12.2+ (and *likely* any older version)